1 Powerful Action Step for a Relationship In Trouble

 Ok, so you messed up.
-You forgot your partner’s birthday, or you didn’t bring home the dry cleaning.
-You insulted the annoying friend, or sulked when your loved one went out instead of doing something with you.
+You forgot your husband’s birthday, or you didn’t stop by the store for your girlfriend like you promised.
+You insulted the annoying buddy from work, or sulked when your boyfriend went out with the guys instead of doing something with you.

 You need little corrections for small hurt feelings.
 You’ll need bigger corrections for bigger ruptures that have left your partner feeling betrayed or abandoned.